dnanexus-archive/bigtop/scripts/README.md

 Note that the SNP ID should be the first column.
 The column containing the p-value can be set below this line.
 In this example shown above, the p-value is in column 7, so the label within the python script is 6 (Python arrays start at 0).

+This script produces (up to) three outputs:

+infile.located.txt
+infile.gene_loc.txt
+infile.gene_loc.coords.json

+The located.txt file contains the SNPs with their chromosomal locations.
+The gene_loc file contains the SNPs with both their chromosomal locations and their gene info.
+The coords.json file contains the same info as the gene_loc file, but in structured JSON format ready to be used for BigTop.

+*****

 **##### NOTE: DETAILS BELOW ARE FOR DEPRECATED SCRIPTS #####**